 One of the nice things about Toms River is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Toms River citizens is substantially higher than the typical US community, as 30.63% of adults in Toms River have at least a bachelor's degree.
+The overall education level of Toms River citizens is substantially higher than the typical US community, as 31.12% of adults in Toms River have at least a bachelor's degree, and the average American community has 21.84%.

 Toms River is a somewhat ethnically-diverse town.
 The people who call Toms River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toms River residents report their race to be White, followed by Asian.
 Important ancestries of people in Toms River include Irish, German, Polish, and English.

 The most common language spoken in Toms River is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Indic languages.